Pantoja injured in opening seconds; Van wins title

 LAS VEGAS -- One of the best flyweight title reigns in UFC history came to an end Saturday night in unceremonious fashion.

-The finish came just 26 seconds in, when Pantoja appeared to suffer a serious injury to his left arm as he tumbled to the canvas after Van caught a head-kick attempt.
+The finish came just 26 seconds in, when Pantoja was injured as he tumbled to the canvas after Van caught a head-kick attempt.
 It marked Pantoja's first loss in more than five years.

+At his postfight news conference, UFC CEO Dana White said the injury was to Pantoja's shoulder, which had to be popped back in after the fight.
+White said that Pantoja would undergo an MRI.

 "I didn't know what happened," Van said.
 "He just stopped.
 I was trying to ground-and-pound, but the ref said something was wrong.
 He's one of the greatest of all time and I didn't want the fight to go that way."